-Our smart tariff is a test we’re running for Bulb members with compatible smart meters.
+Our smart tariff is a 2 rate tariff for Bulb members with compatible smart meters.
 It's in 'beta', which means we're still testing it.

 Not all smart meters are compatible